My name is Daryn Jackson.

 The most powerful communication doesn't happen to people.
 It happens with them.
 You create the conditions.
 They find the truth inside it.

-Business Development
+Organizational Development

 Before any of that, I built something from the ground up.
 Unity Yoga Room started as an idea and became a thriving wellness community — 150+ members, a team of 15 instructors, and a fully accredited 200-hour teacher training program.
 I earned trauma-informed facilitation certifications in movement, meditation, and mindfulness, and developed corporate wellness curriculum for organizational clients.